ETHICOMP 2025

 Mario Arias-Oliva, Complutense University of Madrid, Spain

-Nuno Silva, Lusiada University, Portugal
+Nuno Silva, Lusiada University of Lisbon, Portugal

 Richard Volkman, Southern Connecticut State University, USA